• Lassie Web: Movies/Other Media

 Information on "The Journey" as originally broadcast.

-As a pilot for a new series, Earl Hamner Jr (The Waltons) co-wrote this screenplay that had Lassie living with the Stratton kids, Samantha and Chip, and their grandmother Ada.
+This television film was supposed to serve as a pilot for a new Lassie series that never came to fruition.
+Earl Hamner Jr, creator of (The Waltons) co-wrote this screenplay that had Lassie living with the Stratton children, Samantha and her younger brother Chip, and their grandmother Ada.
 When Ada, knowing she is seriously ill, tries to drive the kids to "visit" their uncle Stuart, she collapses and dies in a strange town, leaving the kids and Lassie on their own.
+The kids are farmed out to a foster family and Lassie is put into the pound because the foster parents' landlord doesn't allow dogs.
+When Lassie escapes the pound, the kids set out to find their uncle themselves.
 This has all the elements of an interesting Lassie adventure, but just falls flat.
-Nobody in the cast has enough enthusiasm, although the kids try, and although the concept of having the kids' uncle not want them because he was once in love with their mother was a novelty, they ruined any pretense of seriousness by making the guy allergic to Lassie!
+Nobody in the cast has enough enthusiasm, although the kids try, and although the concept of having the kids' uncle not want to associate with them because he was once in love with their mother was a novelty, they ruined any pretense of seriousness by making the guy allergic to Lassie!
 Cast included Sally Boyden (Samantha Stratton), Shane Sinutko (Chip Stratton), Jeanette Nolan (Ada Stratton), John McIntire (Doctor Spreckles), John Reilly (Stuart Stratton), Gene Evans (Sheriff Marsh), David Wayne (Amos Rheams), Lee Bryant (Kathy McKendrick), and Jeff Harlan (Buzz McKendrick).

 ♦ This movie is available on Region 2 DVD.